RobustBench/robustbench/README.md

 fmodel = fb.PyTorchModel(model, bounds=(0, 1))

 _, advs, success = fb.attacks.LinfPGD()(fmodel, images, labels, epsilons=[8/255])
 ```

+TODO: test the foolbox part (python 3.7 is needed for this)

 TODO: add also advertorch if it's not too long